 Waka Kotahi NZ Transport Agency has a key role in delivering Road to Zero, New Zealand’s road safety strategy.
 The strategy adopts Vision Zero with the goal that no one in New Zealand is killed or seriously injured in road crashes.

 The Public attitudes to road safety report is part of the commitment Waka Kotahi has to delivering Road to Zero.
 The report shows public attitudes to road safety issues and behaviours and how these are trending over time.

 In 2021, we surveyed over 1,600 respondents using CATI (computer assisted telephone interviewing).
 The questions focused on specific road safety topics, including:

 - Road to Zero/Vision Zero.

 The report will be published annually to allow the transport sector to understand public feedback and monitor trends.

-- Having been informed that around 350 people are killed each year on our roads, 44% of respondents thought zero deaths would be an acceptable number next year, and 15% thought more than 200 deaths would be acceptable.
+- Having been informed that around 350 people are killed each year on our roads, almost half of the population (44%) think deaths from road crashes are acceptable.

-- Awareness of the Vision Zero approach to road safety is currently at 11%, and 24% think it’s likely that zero road deaths can be achieved by the year 2050.
+- Public awareness of Road to Zero is low at 15%, and fewer than one in five (16%) think it is likely that no road deaths can be achieved by the year 2050.

 The survey data is also available on the Open Data Portal(external link)